vcync/modV-Workshop/README.md

 * Taking stuff from other people
    * Shadertoy License
    * CodePen License
+   * Make clear that taking resources from someone else should always be credited as we don’t want to steal anyone's work AND check the license
+* Load the shader from Diana & Eliza
 * ISF
    * Provide a guide on how to load your own shaders + parameterize them into modV (advanced)
       * And mention this one for people that are way to fast
-   * Make clear that taking resources from someone else should always be credited as we don’t want to steal anyone's work AND check the license

 ---